The first British annual was

 alternatively, specific content may have influenced giversʼ judgments about a volumeʼs appropriateness for a girl or for a boy.

-The 1825 Friendshipʼs Offering includes an engraving of a girl and her mother, in which the girlʼs palm is being read by a gypsy fortune teller.
+1825 Friendshipʼs Offering includes an engraving of a girl and her mother, in which the girlʼs palm is being read by a gypsy fortune teller.

 Katherine Harris remarks that the girlʼs body dominates the scene, thrusting the two mature women into shadowy background,

 and that the girlʼs gaze is turned directly toward the viewer.
-That gaze, Harris comments, presents a rare instance in the annuals
+That gaze,

 of a female subject engaging directly with the reader/spectator, rather than treating the female subject